Mandritsa: Ottoman rule

 The village was founded in 1636 by Eastern Orthodox Albanian dairymen who supplied the Ottoman Army.
-They were allowed to pick a tract of land and were freed from taxes.
+They were allowed to pick a tract of land and were freed from taxes imposed on non-Muslims.
 The bulk of the local Albanian speakers arrived in the 18th century from around Korçë and in the 19th century from the region of Souli in Epirus.
 The locals preserved their Souliot national dress until the 19th century, when the fustanella was substituted by Thracian breeches.
 However, the female dress was preserved until the mass emigration to Greece in 1913.

 In the 19th century, Mandritsa was a small town of Greek-identifying Albanians in the kaza of Didymoteicho.
 In 1873, it was a village of 250 households with 1,080 Albanian residents.

 The main occupations were sericulture, tobacco growing, manufacture and trade.
 The village had three Greek educational institutions: a school for boys, a school for girls and a kindergarten.